Database of Pages and Links

 To better understand how reports work, right-click the All Responses report and select the Edit... command in the context menu.
 The SQL text will be as follows:

-SELECT response, response_code, COUNT(*) AS number FROM links GROUP BY response, response_code ORDER BY response_code
+SELECT response, response_code, COUNT(*) AS number FROM pages GROUP BY response, response_code ORDER BY response_code

 The above SQL code means that we want to see the numbers of each link response, ordered by response code.
 You can see a screenshot of the resulting table in the Reports topic.